Murray Rose

-Iain Murray Rose, AM (6 January 1939 – 15 April 2012) was an Australian swimmer, actor, sports commentator and marketing executive.
+Iain Murray Rose, AM (6 January 1939 – 15 April 2012) was an Australian swimmer, who swam for the University of Southern California, and worked as an actor, sports commentator and marketing executive.
 He was a six-time Olympic medalist (four gold, one silver, one bronze), and at one time held the world records in the 400-metre, 800-metre, and 1500-metre freestyle (long course).
-He made his Olympic debut at the 1956 Summer Olympics as a 17-year-old and won three Olympic medals, all gold.
-Four years later, as a 21-year-old, he won three Olympic medals (one gold, one silver, one bronze) at the 1960 Summer Olympics.
+He made his Olympic debut at the 1956 Summer Olympics in Melbourne as a 17-year-old and won three Olympic medals, all gold.
+Four years later, as a 21-year-old, he won three Olympic medals (one gold, one silver, one bronze) at the 1960 Summer Olympics in Rome, Italy.

 Biography

 Early life

-Iain Murray Rose was born on 6 January 1939 in Birmingham, England to parents Eileen and Ian Rose.
+Iain Murray Rose was born on 6 January 1939 in Birmingham, England, UK to parents Eileen and Ian Rose.
 As World War II broke out, his family moved to Australia in 1940 when he was a baby.
 He started swimming as a boy and attended Cranbrook School in Bellevue Hill, Sydney.
 He swam regularly at Redleaf Pool, an enclosed saltwater swimming pool in the suburb of Double Bay.
 In 2012, the pool was renamed Murray Rose Pool in his honour.

 Career

 At the age of 17, Rose participated in the 1956 Summer Olympics in Melbourne.
 He won the 400-metre and 1500-metre freestyle races and was a member of the winning team in the 4×200-metre freestyle relay.
 Winning three gold medals in his home country immediately made him a national hero.
-He was the youngest Olympian to be awarded three gold medals in one Olympic Games.
+He was the youngest Olympian to be awarded three gold medals at one Olympic Games.
 Afterwards, Rose moved to the United States to accept an athletic scholarship at the University of Southern California (USC) where he received a Bachelor of Arts degree in Business/Communications.
+Rose introduced the swim brief made by Speedo at the 1956 Olympics.

 He continued competing while at USC, and graduated in 1962.
-At the 1960 Summer Olympics in Rome, Italy, Rose again won an Olympic gold medal in the 400m freestyle, as well as a silver in the 1500m freestyle and a bronze in the 4 × 200 m freestyle relay, bringing his haul to six Olympic medals.
+At the 1960 Summer Olympics in Rome, Italy, Rose again won an Olympic gold medal in the 400m freestyle, as well as a silver in the 1500m freestyle and a bronze in the 4 × 200 m freestyle relay, bringing his total to six Olympic medals.
 In addition to his Olympic medals, he won four gold medals at the 1962 Commonwealth Games in Perth, Western Australia.
 He eventually set 15 world records, including the world record in the 800-metre freestyle in 1962, which was not broken until Semyon Belits-Geiman set a new record in 1966.
+Rose missed the 1964 Tokyo Olympics as he was attending university in the United States at the time of Australia's Olympic trials and so was omitted from their Olympic team; he had set world records for 880 yard and 1,500 metre freestyle event earlier in the months before the Games and would have been a medal favourite.

-Rose continued to compete as a masters swimmer.
-During the 1960s, he also pursued an acting career, starring in two Hollywood films and making guest appearances on television shows.
+During the 1960s, he also pursued an acting career, starring in two Hollywood films and making guest appearances on television shows such as Adventure Unlimited.